Featured image courtesy of Luke Hentges

 The variety of lures is even greater, as yellow perch will go for most lures and artificial baits, as long as they are the right size (small to medium).

-No matter if you’re spinning, drop shotting, jigging, or trolling for perch, the following lures should catch you a bunch of them:
+No matter if you’re spinning, drop shotting, jigging, or bobber fishing for perch, the following lures should catch you a bunch of them:

 - Small crankbaits